 David Baldacci Books in Order

-David Baldacci is an American crime thriller author who practiced law in Washington, D.C. for nine years before publishing his debut novel, Absolute Power, in 1996.
-That book became an international bestseller almost immediately and was adapted into a film starring Clint Eastwood, a launch that set the tone for a career built on fast-paced, politically charged thrillers.
+David Baldacci is a New York Times bestselling crime thriller author who practiced law in Washington, D.C. for nine years before publishing his debut novel, Absolute Power, in 1996.
+That book became an international bestseller almost immediately and was adapted into a film starring Clint Eastwood, a launch that started his career with fast-paced, politically charged thrillers.
 He has since sold over 130 million copies worldwide across more than 50 novels, with books published in over 45 languages.

-He is best known for the Amos Decker series, which centers on an FBI consultant with a perfect photographic memory, and the Camel Club series, a Washington-set political thriller series that ran for five books.
+He is best known for the Amos Decker series, the Camel Club series, King & Maxwell, Will Robie, John Puller, Travis Devine, Atlee Pine, Aloysius Archer, and Walter Nash.
 He has also won the ITW Best Series Novel award (2025) and the Nero Award (2020), and has been recognized as the 2024 PEN/Faulkner Literary Champion for his literacy work.

 This page lists all David Baldacci books in order, including his twelve series, from the Camel Club and Will Robie to the newer Travis Devine and Walter Nash books, along with standalone novels, the Vega Jane young adult series, and children’s books.